HaaZheng/EGPDI/README.md

 ```python
 python3 ProtTrans.py
 ```
-We choose the esm2_t48_15B_UR50D pre-trained model of ESM-2, which has the most parameters.
+We choose the esm2_t36_3B_UR50D and esm2_t48_15B_UR50D pre-trained model of ESM-2 which has the most parameters.
 More details about it can be found at: https://huggingface.co/facebook/esm2_t48_15B_UR50D   </br>
 We also choose the prot_t5_xl_uniref50 pre-trained model of ProtTrans, which uses a masked language modeling(MLM).
 More details about it can be found at: https://huggingface.co/Rostlab/prot_t5_xl_uniref50    </br>

 **Thirdly**, run the script below to create edge features.
 The file can be found in feature folder.